LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Policy violations

 \section{Policy violations}

 We encountered several plugins which potentially violate OpenAI plugin policies, recommendations, and guidelines~\cite{openai_plugin_store, openai_plugin_monetization, openai_plugin_policies}.
-For example, despite OpenAI currently prohibiting developers from charging people money for plugins, we encountered a plugin, called PlaylistAI~\cite{PlaylistAI_plugin}, which requests money from users. \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/playlistai-interaction.pdf}{PlaylistAI interaction link}\footnote{\href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/playlistai-interaction.pdf}{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/playlistai-interaction.pdf}} presents our interaction with PlaylistAI.
+For example, despite OpenAI currently prohibiting developers from charging people money for plugins, we encountered a plugin, called PlaylistAI~\cite{PlaylistAI_plugin}, which requests money from users. \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/playlistai-interaction.pdf}{PlaylistAI interaction link}~\cite{playlistai-interaction} presents our interaction with PlaylistAI.
 We conducted this analysis on June 07, 2023.
 Note that the plugin does not surreptitiously asks for payments, but in fact clearly mentions it in its functionality description: \textit{``If the plugin returns a 429 status code, then the user needs to pay to continue using the plugin''}.
 Upon clicking the payment link, users are redirected to a Stripe payment page~\cite{PlaylistAI_stripe_payment_link} which allows users to pay to subscribe to the service.
 With such payment flows, malicious plugin services could trick users into visiting malicious webpages to steal their credit card details.

 OpenAI also prohibits plugins from including instructions for ChatGPT in plugin response messages~\cite{openai_plugin_policies}.
-This policy is also violated by several plugins, such as AI Agents~\cite{ai_agents_plugin}.
+This policy is also violated by several plugins, such as AI Agents~\cite{aiagentsplugin}.
 AI Agents API JSON response contains a field called \textit{instructions} for ChatGPT, to interpret the remaining fields in the JSON.
-Complete conversation with AI Agents can be viewed by visiting the \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/aiagents-interaction.pdf}{AI Agents interaction link}\footnote{\href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/aiagents-interaction.pdf}{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/aiagents-interaction.pdf}}.
+Complete conversation with AI Agents can be viewed by visiting the \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/aiagents-interaction.pdf}{AI Agents interaction link}~\cite{aiagents-interaction}.
 We conducted this analysis on June 09, 2023.

 Similarly, OpenAI prohibits developers from using the words like \textit{plugin}, \textit{ChatGPT}, or \textit{OpenAI} in the plugin name or description and requires that they use \textit{correct grammar} in their functionality descriptions~\cite{openai_plugin_store}.
 However, we found several plugins hosted on the OpenAI's plugin store which do not meet this criteria.
 SEO~\cite{seo_plugin} is one such plugin, which makes spelling and grammatical mistakes in its functionality description.
 For example, ``this'' and ``occurrence'' are misspelled as ``ths'' and ``occurance'', respectively.
 Another plugins, called edX~\cite{edX_plugin} mentions both \textit{ChatGPT} and \textit{plugin} in its description.